Ali-Bin-Shoaib/Ali-Bin-Shoaib/README.md

 I'm **Ali**, a Web Developer from Mukalla-Hadramout-Yemen, passionate about coding and innovation.

 ## 🚀 About Me
-Specializing in **React, Next.js, shadcn, and JavaScript**, I enjoy creating dynamic, user-friendly web applications.
+Specializing in **React, Next.js, shadcn, and TypeScript**, I enjoy creating dynamic, user-friendly web applications.
 My skills cover both front-end and back-end development, turning ideas into seamless digital experiences.

 - 🌱 I’m currently learning **TypeScript** and **GraphQL**.
 - 👯 I’m looking to collaborate on open-source projects.